 - Please make sure you signed up for these alerts under Preferences-> Notifications.
 Each alert message has its own subject header; such as 'New Test Results' or 'Your After Visit Summary'.
 'New Messages' can be messages from your provider's office, appointment reminders or public health messages.

-- You put in an incorrect email address.
+- You put in an incorrect email address or mobile number.
 Click on Preference -> Change Email Address to make sure the information is correct.
+Make changes to your mobile number on the Notifications page.

 - Email alerts are being viewed as junk mail or spam by your computer.
 Look in your junk mail or spam folder for email alerts from myD-H@hitchcock.org.
 If you see some messages there, you'll want to change the settings on your email filter so that it allows messages from myD-H@hitchcock.org to pass through (i.e., make myD-H a "safe" address, add to your address book, etc.).
 This is called "whitelisting."
 For more specific instructions, try this website.